 Potential Issues With Alkaline Water

 Generally, alkaline water is safe to drink but there are a few issues which may produce unwanted side effects.
 An alkaline product including water can lower the natural stomach acidity.
-In a number of cases this is a good feature if the stomach is too acid.
+In a number of cases this is might be helpful feature if the stomach is too acid.
+Otherwise the effect on the body is rather pointless !
+In fact the body will always buffer the blood to a very specific range of between 7.35 and 7.45

 One of the main issues is poor marketing.
 A few brands have been caught out by misleading claims.
 One was Alka Power which was found by the advertising Standards Community Panel to have made some incorrect claims.
 One being that it inhibited pepsin in the stomach and increased bone density.
 The web-site offers highly controversial advice especially where treating diseases is concerned.
 It’s worth noting though that of all the products promoted in recent times, the marketing activity can be quite extreme.